d3/d3-hierarchy/README.md

 <a name="hierarchyNode" href="#hierarchyNode">#</a> d3.<b>hierarchyNode</b>(<i>data</i>)

 Constructs a root node from the specified hierarchical *data*.
 The specified *data* must be an object representing the root node, and may have a *data*.children property specifying an array of data representing the children of the root node; each descendant child *data* may also have *data*.children.
-See [Hierarchies](#hierarchies) for an example.
+See [Hierarchy](#hierarchy) for an example.

 This method is typically not called directly; instead it is used by hierarchical layouts to construct root nodes.
 You can also use it to test whether an object is an `instanceof d3.hierarchyNode`, or to extend the node prototype.